alsalafiyyah/alsalafiyyah.github.io/_posts/ahmad-ibn-yahya/2020-09-05-salafiyyah-new-and-old.md

 layout: post
 published: true
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on the Categorization of Salafism into 'Old' and 'New'"
+title: Ruling on the Categorization of Salafism into 'Old' and 'New'
 date: 2020-09-05
 lang: en
-summary: "Salafism is a single Salafism, and whoever claims that there is an old Salafism and a new Salafism has lied."
+summary: Salafism is a single Salafism, and whoever claims that there is an old Salafism and a new Salafism has lied.
-category: [manhaj]
+category:
+- manhaj
-tags: [ahmad-ibn-yahya]
+tags:
+- ahmad-ibn-yahya
 muftis:
   shaykh:
   - name: Shaykh Ahmad bin Yahya An-Najmi
     url: /biography/ahmad-alnajmi
+hijri: '1442-01-17'
 ---

 ### Question: